seamusabshere/cvg/README.md

 writes report (why rejected row, checks missing and extra columns across input files)

-dup checks on certain cols
+DONE dup checks on certain cols

 optionall uses minimal set of headers shared by all

+make it possible to match a field that starts with a /